Study Plan and Official Frameworks

 | Students with Disabilities and Other Special Learning Needs | 28% | Selected response plus one constructed response |

-The first three competencies dominate the score because each combines selected-response coverage with one constructed response.
-They should receive most of your study time.
-That does not mean ignoring the 8 percent competencies.
-Confidentiality, mandated reporting, due process, parent rights, language access, and communication routines often appear inside broader scenarios.
+The first three competencies dominate because each pairs selected-response coverage with one written task, so together they drive both the multiple-choice score and nearly all of the ~30% constructed-response score.
+They should receive the bulk of your study time.
+The two 8% areas are not optional: confidentiality, mandated reporting, due process, parent rights, language access, and communication routines appear inside the larger diverse-learner scenarios, so a weak professional-duty answer can sink an otherwise strong response.

 A four-week EAS plan

-If you have four focused weeks, use this structure.
-Adjust the hours if you are also studying for a CST.
+With four focused weeks, use this structure and adjust hours if you are also studying a CST:

-- Week 1: Read the EAS framework and make a one-page outline of each competency.
-Study culturally responsive teaching, universal design, equitable assessment, gifted support, and safe inclusive classrooms.
+- Week 1 — Diverse Student Populations.
+Read the framework and outline each competency on one page.
+Study culturally responsive teaching, Universal Design for Learning (UDL), equitable assessment, gifted support, and safe, inclusive classrooms.

-- Week 2: Study English language learners.
-Focus on language development, bilingual assets, home language, scaffolds, academic vocabulary, content-area literacy, assessment access, and collaboration with ESL or bilingual staff.
+- Week 2 — English Language Learners.
+Study language development stages, bilingual and home-language assets, scaffolds, academic vocabulary, content-area literacy, assessment access, and collaboration with ESL or bilingual staff.

-- Week 4: Review teacher responsibilities and school-home relationships.
-Practice full mixed sets and write all three constructed-response types under time.
+- Week 4 — Responsibilities and Home Relationships.
+Review mandated reporting, FERPA-style confidentiality, due process, and family communication.
+Take full mixed sets and write all three constructed-response types under time.

-During every week, write at least two short constructed responses.
-Use a repeatable frame: identify the student need, name a teacher action, cite scenario evidence, and explain how the action supports learning and access.
-Keep the writing concise.
-The goal is not literary polish; it is clear professional reasoning.
+Every week, write at least two short constructed responses using one frame: identify the student need, name a teacher action, cite scenario evidence, and explain how the action supports learning and access.
+Aim for clear professional reasoning, not literary polish.

 Practice questions are diagnostic tools, not just score boosters.
-After each set, tag every miss by cause: missed official concept, misread the scenario, picked a lower-rigor answer, ignored legal duty, forgot family access, or ran out of time.
-Patterns tell you what to study next.
+After each set, tag every miss by cause: missed an official concept, misread the scenario, picked a lower-rigor answer, ignored a legal duty, forgot family access, or ran out of time.
+The pattern, not the single wrong answer, tells you what to study next.

-For EAS scenarios, strong answers usually preserve high expectations while adding access.
-For ELLs, that often means visuals, modeling, sentence frames, home-language assets, and language objectives.
-For students with disabilities, it often means implementing the IEP or 504 plan, collaborating with specialists, documenting supports, and using assistive technology when appropriate.
+For EAS scenarios, strong answers preserve high expectations while adding access.
+For ELLs that often means visuals, modeling, sentence frames, home-language assets, and language objectives layered onto grade-level content.
+For students with disabilities it usually means implementing the IEP or 504 plan, collaborating with specialists, documenting supports, and using assistive technology.
+Beware the distractor that lowers rigor ("give the student easier work") or removes the student from the setting unnecessarily — these almost always test wrong on EAS.

 A candidate has limited EAS study time.
 Which plan best follows the official framework weights?